-First, welcome to the world of state security laws and regulations!
-If you’ve followed the path of most test takers, this is likely your last securities licensing exam.
-If you’ve taken the SIE, Series 6, 7, 79, or other combination of exams, you’ve already learned a great deal about the finance industry.
-Good news - the knowledge you’ve gained related to securities will help you on numerous Series 66 topics.
-If you’ve previously taken the Series 63, you have already been exposed to most of the concepts in the Laws & Regulations unit.
+First, welcome to the world of state securities laws and regulations.
+If you’ve taken the SIE, Series 6, 7, 79, or another combination of exams, you’ve already built a strong foundation in the securities industry.
+That knowledge will carry over to many Series 66 topics.
+If you’ve previously taken the Series 63, you’ve already seen most of the concepts in the Laws & Regulations unit.

-Even if this is your first licensing exam or it’s been years since your last exam, the Achievable Series 66 program has you covered.
+If this is your first licensing exam - or it’s been a while since your last one - this program walks you through what you need, step by step.
 Let’s get started.

-The North American Securities Administrators Association (NASAA) is responsible for writing the test questions, while the Financial Industry Regulatory Authority (FINRA) administers the exam.
-NASAA represents all the state administrators, which are regulators focused on enforcing state securities laws and regulations.
-Therefore, you should expect to encounter a number of questions on state-based rules and ethical concerns.
+The North American Securities Administrators Association (NASAA) writes the exam questions, and the Financial Industry Regulatory Authority (FINRA) administers the exam.
+NASAA represents the state administrators - regulators who enforce state securities laws and regulations.
+As a result, you should expect plenty of questions on state-based rules and ethical requirements.

-Achievable’s Series 66 program is written in the same general outline as NASAA’s Series 66 exam outline.
+Achievable’s Series 66 program follows the same general outline as NASAA’s Series 66 exam outline.
 This program contains 4 units:

 Investment Vehicles (17% - 17/100 questions)